Basis of Presentation, Summary of Significant Accounting Policies and Nature of Operations

 Patents and Legal Costs

-Patents are stated on the accompanying condensed consolidated balance sheets at cost.
+Patents are stated on the accompanying consolidated balance sheets at cost.
 Patent costs consist primarily of legal fees and application costs for filing and pursuing patent applications.
 The costs of the patents, once placed in service, will be amortized on a straight-line basis over their estimated useful lives or the remaining legal lives of the patents, whichever is shorter.
 The amortization periods for our patents can range between 17 and 20 years if placed into service at the beginning of their legal lives.
-Our patents have not been placed in service for the three months and six months ended June 30, 2016 and 2015.
+Our patents have not been placed in service for the years ended December 31, 2019 and 2018.

 Impairment of long-lived assets

 Long-lived assets of the Company are reviewed for impairment whenever events or circumstances indicate that the carrying amount of assets may not be recoverable.
 The Company recognizes an impairment loss when the sum of expected undiscounted future cash flows is less than the carrying amount of the asset.
 The amount of impairment is measured as the difference between the asset’s estimated fair value and its book value.
-The Company did not consider it necessary to record any impairment charges for the three months and six months ended June 30, 2016 and 2015.
+The Company did not consider it necessary to record any impairment charges for the years ended December 31, 2019 and 2018.

 Research, Development and Related Expenses

-These costs from our technology business segment are charged to operations in the period incurred and are shown on a separate line on the accompanying condensed consolidated statements of operations.
+These costs are charged to operations in the period incurred and are shown on a separate line on the accompanying consolidated statements of operations.

 Commitments and Contingencies

-The Company follows subtopic 450-20 of the FASB Accounting Standards Codification to report accounting for contingencies.
-Certain conditions may exist as of the date the consolidated financial statements are issued, which may result in a loss to the Company but which will only be resolved when one or more future events occur or fail to occur.
+The Company follows Subtopic 450-20 of the FASB ASC to report accounting for contingencies.
+Certain conditions may exist as of the date the consolidated financial statements are issued, which may result in a loss to the Company, but which will only be resolved when one or more future events occur or fail to occur.
 The Company assesses such contingent liabilities, and such assessment inherently involves an exercise of judgment.